skasproject/skas/docsite/docs/ldap.md

 > _Remember to restart the SKAS pod(s) after applying any configuration changes.
 See [Configuration: Pod restart](configuration.md/#pod-restart)_

-n this configuration, there are two sources of identity: our original `skas-system` user database and the newly added `ldap` server.
+In this configuration, there are two sources of identity: our original `skas-system` user database and the newly added `ldap` server.
 Merging multiple sources of identity is an important aspect of SKAS identity management.
 The [next chapter](chaining.md) will delve into this topic.